bekou/ad_data/README.md

-# eacl-2017-dataset
+# eacl-2017-code-dataset

-The dataset used in the paper
+The dataset and the code used in the paper

 Reconstructing the house from the ad: Structured prediction on real estate classifieds.